Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 Source: Shenzhen Government Online

-According to the latest news officially released by Huafa, currently, the project has advanced to the stage of snow - track construction and curtain - wall installation, and the cold - storage panels have been installed.
+According to the latest news officially released by Huafa, the project has now advanced to the stage of snow - track construction and curtain - wall installation, and the cold - storage panels have been installed.
 Sunac's ReSnow is still the main operating partner.

-This means that Huafa is still handling the project in the traditional real - estate development model, following the sales - turnover route.
+This means that Huafa is still operating the project in the traditional real - estate development model, following the sales - turnover route.
 Huafa has not learned the core operating ability of the ice and snow stadium, or it has no intention of getting involved in long - term operation by itself.

 Source: Official website of Shenzhen Qianhai Huafa Ice and Snow World